-I sit here at my desk in my apartment typing away on my computer, as I have done every day for the past five years.
-I didn’t start pursuing my interest in writing until a year after I retired for the eight-to-five office working world.
+I sit here at my desk in my apartment typing away on my computer, as I have done every day for the past several years.
+I didn’t start pursuing my interest in writing until a year after I retired from the eight-to-five office working world.
 I spent several years writing and taking workshops through Romance Writers of America and Savvy Authors to improve my writing.
 I am now self-published on Amazon.
-And I still take writing workshops to continually learn and to improve my skill.
+And I still continue to write.

-Since learning how to publish on Amazon through Kindle Direct Publishing, the thought of turning the control of my “babies” over to other people when I can retain the control no longer interests me.
+Since learning how to publish on Amazon through Kindle Direct Publishing, the thought of turning the control of my “babies” over to other people (meaning literary agents and traditional publishers) when I can retain the control no longer interests me.
 Who knew I’d become such a control freak?

-There was a learning curve involved, both with publishing on Amazon and with doing my own website.
+There was a learning curve involved, in learning to publish on Amazon, learning to use GIMP and learning to create my own website.
 There have been times when I thought that if I’d known how exhausting learning how to do these things was I never would have embarked on this journey.

-But now I’m glad I pursued learning how to self publish and how to create my own website.
+But now I’m glad I pursued learning how to self publish, how to create book covers and how to create my own website.
 I have stories in me that demand to be told.
 And I continue to learn.

 Visit my Author Page on Amazon here

 Photo: Library of Congress Prints and Photographs Catalog.
 The title is “Young Woman Typing,” and the date it was created/published was 1906.
 The creator was Underwood & Underwood.
 Repository: Library of Congress Prints and Photographs Division Washington, D.C.
 20540 USA http://hdl.loc.gov/loc.pnp/pp.print